signalwire/fse-docker/README.md

+# FSA Docker

+This repository provides a Docker setup for FreeSWITCH Advantage (FSA), ensuring reliable and scalable voice applications in a containerized environment.

+## About FreeSWITCH Advantage

+FreeSWITCH Advantage (FSA) is a professional support plan for FreeSWITCH, designed to ensure high reliability, enterprise-grade stability, and continuous performance improvements.
+It provides access to expert support and ensures that your voice applications perform optimally.

+For more information about FreeSWITCH Advantage, visit the [official page](https://signalwire.com/products/freeswitch-enterprise).

 # Pre-Requisite
 Place any Debian packages for modules in the mod directory.
 These will be copied and installed to the image.